spf13/cobra/site/content/user_guide.md

 the version template.
 The template can be customized using the `cmd.SetVersionTemplate(s string)` function.

+## Error Message Prefix

+Cobra prints an error message when receiving a non-nil error value.
+The default error message is `Error: <error contents>`.
+The Prefix, `Error:` can be customized using the `cmd.SetErrPrefix(s string)` function.

 ## PreRun and PostRun Hooks

 It is possible to run functions before or after the main `Run` function of your command.
 The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistentPostRun` and `PostRun` will be executed after `Run`.
 The `Persistent*Run` functions will be inherited by children if they do not declare their own.
 These functions are run in the following order: